Module2-project-ironhack-MyTONE/MyTONE/README.md

 - User can edit Instrument (only his instruments)
 - User can delete Instrument (only his instruments)
 - User can search instruments by brand
+- User can see his own instruments together

 ## User stories (Backlog)